 Beauty Sleep: Inside and out; Sleeping flushes out toxins from your brain – reveals a study.

-Once seen a waste of time considering we spend one third of our lives sleeping, scientists have been trying to wrap their head around this activity or lack of it.
-Over the years, a lot of revelations have been made in trying to give sleep a purpose.
+Once seen a waste of time considering we spend one-third of our lives sleeping, scientists have been trying to wrap their heads around this activity or lack of it.
+Over the years, a lot of revelations were trying to give sleep a purpose.

 Studies have attributed sleep to various activities and benefits ranging from increasing concentration to regulating metabolism, healthy skin, boosting alertness and the immune system.